GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 # Design & Development issues
 ## Index page issue
-During my initial design of the index page I designed the how it works section to contain a heading and 3 divs.
+During my initial design of the index page, I designed the how it works section to contain a heading and 3 divs.
 Each of these divs would hold 2 icons and 2 paragraphs and would be distributed evenly across the page.
 Although this did work perfectly, I realised when starting to design my next section of the index page(browser our dogs) that the design of the how it works section would be extremely hard to scale correctly.
 The main issue would be that the 6 icons and 6 accompanying paragraphs needed to be in a specific order.
 To do this I completely redesigned the section using 6 individual divs containing only 1 icon and 1 paragraph.
 This was done in commit #13.

 ## Dog profile page issue
 During my design of the dog profile page I originally followed the design I set out in my wireframes, with the image on the right and content on the left.
 When making the page responsive I found I needed to reverse the order as when changing to a column style the picture of the dog was placed beneath the content.